 Just down the road, first-year systems design engineering student Jeffrey Dugan was anxiously waiting for teams to burst through the doors of Engineering 7.
 The 19-year-old had unknowingly been part of The Amazing Race Canada challenge-design process during his co-op with Waterloo’s Engineering Ideas Clinic.

-His concept, which saw teams navigate a robot through a complex maze from Waterloo’s state-of-the-art robotics facility RoboHub, was ultimately selected by The Amazing Race Canada producers.
+His concept, which saw each team navigate one of RoboHub's NAO robots through a complex maze, was ultimately selected by The Amazing Race Canada producers.

 Dugan’s now hoping one of his future co-op terms might be with the series, assisting with technical set-up and design as he did for this episode.
 He also aspires to one day possibly compete on The Amazing Race Canada himself.

 “I’m super grateful that I got this opportunity to be a part of this,” says Dugan “If you can’t participate in the actual Race, designing a challenge for the series is definitely the next best thing.”

 Waterloo’s episode of The Amazing Race Canada aired last night and the episode is available on CTV.ca and the CTV app.
 New episodes air Tuesdays at 9 p.m.
 ET on CTV.
 This was the first time the series featured Kitchener-Waterloo and the University of Waterloo.